You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 The Insulation Factor: Why Your AC Is Working Double-Time

-Poor insulation is one of the most common high electricity bill causes I find in homes.
+Poor insulation is one of the most common high electricity bill causes we find in homes.
 If your attic insulation is thin or your walls aren’t properly sealed, your HVAC has to run longer to hit your target temperature.

 The Department of Energy estimates that heating and cooling accounts for 43% of the average utility bill — but in older, under-insulated homes, that number climbs significantly higher.
-I’ve audited homes where the attic was losing conditioned air at the same rate the AC was producing it.
+We’ve audited homes where the attic was losing conditioned air at the same rate the AC was producing it.

 Air Leaks and Envelope Failures